Communication Skills Course

 If you sign in to your account on Click before you take this course, you will be able to change the accessibility settings to suit your needs.
 This includes translation into 100+ languages, some of which can also be read out loud to you.

-Epilepsy Awareness This course aims to raise awareness about epilepsy and the management of seizures.
-We look at the different types of…
+Epilepsy Awareness Course This free epilepsy training course aims to raise awareness about epilepsy and the management of seizures.
+We look at…

-Oral Health Care The key objective for people working in health and social care is to support individuals with their general health,…
+Oral Health Care Course The key objective for people working in health and social care is to support individuals with their general…

 Why use Grey Matter Learning?